Brian3010/WildRoute/README.md

 ## Project Description

-WildRoute is an activtity discovery app where the user can create, rate, and review an activities. providing specific locations, which helps user to discover various adventures.
+WildRoute is an activtity discovery app where users can create, rate, and review activities. providing specific locations, which helps user to discover various adventure.

 ### Key Features